Adam-Barto/Weather-Wizard/README.md

 # Weather-Wizard
-A personal copy of the group project [EF-None](https://github.com/Zip-Final/EF-None/tree/main) to experiment with adding additional features.
+A spin of the group project [EF-None](https://github.com/Zip-Final/EF-None/tree/main) to experiment with adding additional features.

+Secondary goal is to practice with manipulating datasets and the logic beyond the front end.

 Tornados come from:
 Thunderstorms